The Day-to-Day as a 2D Animator

 $63K / year

 Video editors work on films from script to post-production.
-Working closely with their teams, they help with script and storyboard development, sound editing, and video layouts.
-Video editors are responsible for ensuring sequence and continuity throughout the film.
+They work closely with their teams, helping with script and storyboard development, sound editing, and video layouts.
+Video editors are responsible for ensuring the sequence and continuity throughout the film.
 They work with producers and directors as they develop treatments and storytelling approaches.

 3D Animator